FirmNav/jest-github-actions-reporter/README.md

 ```

 ### Setting a github access token
-When using github actions, the GITHUB_TOKEN secret is automaticly available, so simply supply it as an input.
+When using github actions, the GITHUB_TOKEN secret is automatically available, so simply supply it as an input.
 ```yaml
 with:
   github-token: ${{ secrets.GITHUB_TOKEN }}